• Skip to main content

 🔪 Instructions

 I do not frequently use canned pumpkin puree (leave that for pumpkin pie filling).
 I usually use fresh pumpkins to eat fresh or freeze.
-To make the pumpkin puree, either roast the pumpkin, steam it, or boil it.
+To make the pumpkin puree, either roast, steam, or boil it.
 Here is a detailed pumpkin post on how to cook with pumpkin puree.

 If you choose to use freshly roasted pumpkin, I recommend roasting it with a garlic head, olive oil, and rosemary sprigs so the flavors get even more complex.